How To Start Blogging Today and Figure It Out Tomorrow

 I went to Wordpress.com and started a new website.
 No complications, no gimmicks, which was a great start.
 Even though I didn't have a proper domain and website, I was very satisfied with how the writing turned out.
 I managed to write one post every single day of the trip.

-Fast-forward to 2020, I'm running a small personal blog and write about whatever I want.
+Fast-forward to 2020, I'm running a small newsletter about digital health, clinical medicine and scientific research.
 At first, I obsessed over finding a niche.
-If I had a proper niche, I could have more focus and attract a more specific audience.
+If I had a proper niche, I could have more focus and attract a more specific audience (let's say I do now!).
 Theoretically, this was supposed to be the best way to go about it.
 Later I realised it's better to start broad, leave my options open and specialise later.
-Or leave it as it is - personal.
+Or leave it as it personal.
 It could serve at least as a portfolio.

-If you'll be reading more tutorials on how to start a blog, you'll see a lot of generic reasons on why you should start.
-The true value in running a blog is nothing else than a low-risk challenge on writing, coding and doing, as I wrote in this post.
+If you'll be reading more tutorials on how to start a blog, you'll see many generic reasons on why you should start.
+The true value in running a blog is nothing else than a low-risk challenge on writing, coding and doing.
 The most important benefits of starting my website are learning to code, learning the skill of writing and adopting the "doing" mindset.
 Not to mention having a medium for reflection and being able to track my thinking and development as time passes.

 The mantra is "start before you're ready and figure it out along the way".